peinser/peppol-directory-cache/README.md

 During invoice or credit-note generation, query the cache with parameters like `q=BE&q={CompanyNumber}`.
 The cache will return Peppol information for the specified company, including supported document types.
 This helps you select the correct UBL type for each transaction.

+> [!NOTE]
+> As a result, we support the same query parameters as outlined in the [Peppol Directory documentation](https://directory.peppol.eu/public/locale-en_US/menuitem-docs-rest-api).

 ## Caching Controls & Recommendations

 - **Write-through cache:** Responses are cached for a configurable period (default: 1 year for HTTP 200 responses).